victornavareno/FaceTracking/README.md

 # Face Tracking APP using OpenCV and MediaPipe

-An engaging game where the player must avoid randomly moving objects.
-The player’s movement is controlled by tracking their face in real-time using their computer’s camera.
+An engaging game where the player must avoid randomly moving objects by physically moving himself in front of the camera.
+The player’s movement is controlled by tracking their face in real-time using a camera and computer vision.

 ## Technologies Used